Carol Channing Played Dolly Levi In 'Hello, Dolly!' -- 4,500 Times

 Channing Hit The Big And Small Screens

 Although she cut her teeth as a stage actress, Carol Channing made a smooth transition to film and television.
 She took one of her Broadway roles, in Thoroughly Modern Millie, to the big screen and earned an Academy Award nomination.
-On television, Channing was a favorite on variety shows of the sixties and seventies.
+On television, Channing was a favorite on variety shows of the '60s and '70s.
 The variety show genre gave Channing a chance to showcase both her singing and her comedy.

 Channing Married Four Times